god-ferny/HRRPC/README.md

  A discord HYPERate HR RPC

 # How to use
-install the project to a folder install node.js from https://nodejs.org/en/ open cmd in folder of the project run ```npm i``` then open the config.json and put your id into the config
+install the project to a folder \n install node.js from https://nodejs.org/en/ \n open cmd in folder of the project run ```npm i``` then open the config.json and put your id into the config